Key takeaways

 Need help navigating this transition?

-Check out Parsel for streamlined shipping solutions, or register for our webinar “How to keep your Amazon inventory moving in 2026 without FBA Prep services" to get your questions answered by experts who live and breathe this stuff.
+Check out Parsel for streamlined shipping solutions, or watch our on demand webinar, “How to keep your Amazon inventory moving in 2026 without FBA Prep services" to get your questions answered by experts who live and breathe this stuff.

-How FBA prep services work with a third-party prep partner
+How do FBA prep services work with a third-party prep partner?

 Typical workflow: